 VEEP became an independent 501(c)3 organization in 2013, after operating as part of Vermont Energy Investment Corporation for many years.
 In 2016, VEEP won the Vermont Governor’s Award for Environmental Excellence.

-In 2017, VEEP officially registered the New Hampshire Energy Education Program (NHEEP) with the state of New Hampshire to provide similar support to NH schools, and started to hire New Hampshire staff and add New Hampshire board members.
+In 2017, VEEP officially registered the New Hampshire Energy Education Project (NHEEP) with the state of New Hampshire to provide similar support to NH schools, and started to hire New Hampshire staff and add New Hampshire board members.

 Today, VEEP and NHEEP promote energy literacy for Vermont and New Hampshire teachers and students through our core programs.